Teaching and Research Interests

 I am an urban and transportation geographer and a Geographic Information Scientist.
 I am fascinated by cities and neighborhoods and in understanding their processes of change.
 I love searching for new and creative ways of visualizing and analyzing these dynamic processes – from the more complex geocomputational approaches to the simple word cloud made from real estate listings-I enjoy seeking out new data sources or methods and investigating their potentials and limitations in illuminating processes of change.

 My research partner, Dr. Isabelle Nilsson and I have recently wrapped up an NSF-funded project on residential mobility and the probability of transit-induced displacement.
-Here is a pre-print of a book chapter I recently wrote summarizing much of what we’ve learned through this project.
+Here is a book chapter I recently wrote summarizing much of what we’ve learned through this project.
 Our project website with all of the details can be found here.
+I summarized much of what we’ve learned in the second half of this TRB-sponsored presentation that you can watch here!

 Geographic Information tools and spatial analytical/statistical methods form the core of my research methodological approach.
 The courses I teach are along these lines including: Spatial Thinking, Fundamentals of Geographic Information Systems, Spatial Modeling for Social and Economic Applications, and Spatial Database Development.
 Here is a sneak peak at a balloon mapping exercise in the Spatial Thinking course: http://inside.uncc.edu/news-features/2017-08-02/thinking-spatially-%E2%80%93-balloon-exercise-helps-students-perceive-timespace